How to efficiently refer to external static resources (CSS, JS, images) in AnQiCMS template files?

 <img src="{{ item.Logo|thumb }}" alt="{{item.Alt}}" />

-/public/static/Create such directories under:css/js/imagesSub-folders should be created, and independent static resource directories should be established under each template theme (for example), for easy management and theme switching./public/static/default/css), for easy management and theme switching. - Utilize the image processing feature of AnQiCMS:Fully utilize the image auto-compression, WebP format conversion, thumbnail generation, and other functions provided in the "Content Settings" of the background.
-These built-in tools can significantly reduce the size of image files, thereby speeding up page loading and automatically apply
+• Using AnQiCMS image processing feature:Fully utilize the image auto-compression, WebP format conversion, thumbnail generation, and other built-in tools provided in the "Content Settings" of the background.
+These built-in tools can significantly reduce the size of image files, thereby speeding up page loading and automatically applying themthumbfilter.

-thumbFilter. - Use CDN reasonably:For general libraries with low update frequency (such as fonts, icon libraries, commonly used JS frameworks), it is recommended to use public CDNs to reduce server load and improve global access speed.
+• Reasonably utilize CDN:For general and low-frequency update libraries (such as fonts, icon libraries, and commonly used JS frameworks), it is recommended to use public CDNs to alleviate server pressure and improve global access speed.

-By understanding and utilizing the features and conventions provided by AnQiCMS, we can manage the external static resources of the website more efficiently, building a website with excellent performance and easy maintenance.
+By understanding and applying the features and conventions provided by AnQiCMS, we can manage the external static resources of the website more efficiently, and build a website with excellent performance and easy maintenance.

-1. Why does my CSS or JS file show a 404 error in the browser?
+1. Why is my CSS or JS file showing a 404 error in the browser?

 This is usually due to an incorrect path reference.
-Please first check if your CSS or JS files are placed correctly in/public/static/the corresponding subfolder under the directory (for example/public/static/css/style.css)。Next,confirm whether you have used the tag to build the path in the template, for example{% system with name="TemplateUrl" %}标签来构建路径,例如<link href="{% system with name="TemplateUrl" %}/css/style.css" rel="stylesheet">When manually entering a path, even a tiny spelling mistake can cause the resource to fail to load.
+Please first check if your CSS or JS files are placed correctly in/public/static/the corresponding subfolder under the directory (for example/public/static/css/style.css)。其次,确认在模板中引用时,您是否使用了{% system with name="TemplateUrl" %}标签来构建路径,例如<link href="{% system with name="TemplateUrl" %}/css/style.css" rel="stylesheet">When entering the path manually, a small spelling mistake may also cause the resource to fail to load.

-How can I ensure that the images I upload also load efficiently, such as generating thumbnails or converting to WebP format?
+How can I ensure that the images I upload also load efficiently, such as by creating thumbnails or converting to WebP format?

-3. If my static resources are not in/public/static/the directory, can I still refer to them?
+3. If my static resources are not/public/static/in the directory, can I still reference them?

-Theoretically, it can be referenced through some advanced configurations (such as the reverse proxy rules of a web server), but this does not comply with AnQiCMS's recommended practices.
-To maintain the clarity of the website structure, ease of maintenance, and to make full use of AnQiCMS's built-in optimization mechanisms, it is strongly recommended that you place all static resources related to templates uniformly./public/static/This can avoid unnecessary configuration complexity and ensure that the system can dynamically and efficiently manage these resources.
+In theory, it is possible to reference it through some advanced configurations (such as the reverse proxy rules of the web server), but this does not comply with the recommended practice of AnQiCMS.
+To maintain the clarity of the website structure, ease of maintenance, and make full use of the built-in optimization mechanisms of AnQiCMS, it is strongly recommended that you place all static resources related to the templates in a unified location./public/static/Under the directory.
+This can avoid unnecessary configuration complexity and ensure that the system can dynamically and efficiently manage these resources.